otmb/TopDownPoseEstimation/README.md

 ## What is this
-TopDown Pose Estimation on iOS.
+TopDown Pose Estimation on iOS and PureSwift.
-Implemented with PureSwift except for rendering processing.

 - BBox: Yolov7-tiny
 - Pose Estimation: ViTPose